-This version of the Renewable Energy and Energy Storage Resource Procurement Plan updates the version which the Puerto Rico Electric Power Authority ("PREPA") submitted to the Puerto Rico Energy Bureau ("Energy Bureau") on December 22, 2021 (as updated, the "Procurement Plan"). as required by the Energy Bureau's May 11, 2021 Resolution and Order in Case No. NEPR-MI-2020-0012, In Re: The Implementation of the Puerto Rico Electric Power Authority Integrated Resource Plan and Modified Action Plan.
+This version of the Renewable Energy and Energy Storage Resource Procurement Plan updates the version which the Puerto Rico Electric Power Authority ("PREPA") submitted to the Puerto Rico Energy Bureau ("Energy Bureau") on June 15, 2021 (as updated, the "Procurement Plan"), as required by the Energy Bureau's May 11, 2021 Resolution and Order in Case No. NEPR-MI-2020-0012, In Re: The Implementation of the Puerto Rico Electric Power Authority Integrated Resource Plan and Modified Action Plan.
 The Procurement Plan seeks proposals from Proponents interested in designing, constructing, installing, operating and maintaining all forms of renewable generation as defined by Act 82 (defined below), energy storage and/or virtual power plant projects at one or more sites across Puerto Rico.
-This version of the Procurement Plan incorporates (i) the lessons PREPA learned in administering Request for Proposals No. 112648, Renewable Energy Generation and Energy Storage Resources, Tranche 1 of 6 (the "Tranche 1 RFP"), and (ii) those requirements that originated from the planned Optimization Proceeding and other Energy Bureau Resolutions and Orders issued after the publication of the Tranche 1 RFP.
-For the Tranche 1 RFP, PREPA has administered and will continue to administer the RFP process through the award of all Contracts.
-However, it is possible that for Tranches 2-6 of the RFP, the Puerto Rico Public-Private Partnerships Authority ("P3A") will administer each process for, on behalf of, and working in collaboration with PREPA.
+This version of the Procurement Plan incorporates (i) the lessons PREPA learned in administering Request for Proposals No. 112648, Renewable Energy Generation and Energy Storage Resources, Tranche 1 of 6 (the "Tranche 1 RFP"), (ii) updates to roles and responsibilities reflecting the transition of LUMA Energy, LLC and LUMA Energy ServCo (collectively, the "T&D Operator" or "LUMA") into their role as the T&D Operator of PREPA's transmission and distribution system (the "T&D System"), and (iii) those requirements that originated from the planned Optimization Proceeding and other Energy Bureau Resolutions and Orders issued after the publication of the Tranche 1 RFP.
+For the Tranche 1 RFP, PREPA has administered, and will continue to administer, the Tranche 1 RFP process through the award of all Contracts.
+However, it is possible that for any of Tranches 2-6 of the RFP, the Puerto Rico Public-Private Partnerships Authority ("P3A") may administer such process for, on behalf of, and working in collaboration with, PREPA.